In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Sometimes, a file or folder may have been missed when uploading plugin or theme files to your server and this can cause the ‘Are you sure you want to do this?’ error.

 If you suspect the error was caused after trying to upload a plugin or theme, try to upload the files again in case a file is missing or the plugin/theme did not upload properly.

 If you need help with this, see the tutorials below:

 If this doesn’t fix the problem, try using the next method below.

 If there are too many plugins or applications installed on your WordPress site or too many processes running at the same time, you may be exhausting the PHP memory limit allocated to your website.
 In this case, the problem may be solved by increasing your PHP memory.

-To learn how to increase your PHP memory limit and troubleshoot errors caused by exceeding PHP memory limits, refer to the tutorial below:
+To learn how to increase your PHP memory limit and troubleshoot problems related to exceeding PHP memory limits, go here: